samridhi-chawla/Sdn-Wise-OpenSrc/README.md

-# Sdn-Wise-OpenSrc
-Enhanced SDNWISE open source project and performed analysis of SDN in wireless sensor networks.
+# This code is cloned from sdnwiselab repository and enhanced to perform analaysis of SDN in wireless sensor networks